awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/key-policy-requirements-EBS-encryption.md

 }
 ```

 After you grant these permissions, everything should work as expected\.
-For more information, see [this forum post](https://forums.aws.amazon.com/thread.jspa?threadID=277523)\.

-## Editing key policies in the AWS KMS console<a name="eding-key-policies-console"></a>
+## Edit key policies in the AWS KMS console<a name="eding-key-policies-console"></a>

 The examples in the previous sections show only how to add statements to a key policy, which is just one way of changing a key policy\.
 The easiest way to change a key policy is to use the AWS KMS console's default view for key policies and make an IAM entity \(user or role\) one of the *key users* for the appropriate key policy\.
 For more information, see [Using the AWS Management Console default view](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying.html#key-policy-modifying-how-to-console-default-view) in the *AWS Key Management Service Developer Guide*\.